oroinc/platform/src/Oro/Bundle/EmbeddedFormBundle/README.md

 By default CSS and Success Message fields on the create new embedded form page are empty.
 To add default styles or default success message FormType must implement `Oro\Bundle\EmbeddedFormBundle\Form\Type\EmbeddedFormInterface`.

-## Custom form layout
-By default all forms have common layout `OroEmbeddedFormBundle:EmbedForm:formLayout.html.twig` If FormType has to have different layout then FormType must implement `Oro\Bundle\EmbeddedFormBundle\Form\Type\CustomLayoutFormInterface`.

 ## Changing FormType
 It is possible to change embedded form FormType on/after creation.
 Related default styles and default success message will be pulled.
 If current css and success message are changed - confirmation dialog will appear.